FIVE JEWELS OF WISDOM

 which eventually culminates in the harmony of freedom.
 Human consciousness is

-awareness and understanding of our present state of being.
+understanding of our present state of being.
+Everyone is part of this expansion

-Everyone is part of this expansion of consciousness.
-It is an expansion
+of consciousness.
+It is an expansion that has brought about marvellous

-that has brought about marvellous discoveries regarding the natural world and
+discoveries regarding the natural world and the human species.
+However, both

-the human species.
-However, collectively and individually, human consciousness
+collectively and individually, human consciousness remains fragmented by

-is still fragmented by emotional and intellectual awareness.
-This fragmentation
+emotional and intellectual awareness.
+This fragmentation is the cause of

-is the cause of conflicts and divisions between people, nations, religions, and
+conflicts and divisions between people, nations, religions, and ideologies

-a separation between people, groups, and nations.
+separation between people, groups, and nations.
+With the cleansing of the fifth

-understanding of the greater view in which the fragmented states of human
+jewel of revelation comes the understanding of the greater view in which the

-consciousness are effortlessly transformed into a state of observable unity.
+fragmented states of human consciousness are effortlessly transformed into a

-Then, and only then, can this fifth jewel come forth with its revelations.
-In
+state of observable unity.
+Then, and only then, can this fifth jewel come forth

-essence, this last jewel can be summed up as a deliberate expansion of
+with its revelations.
+In essence, this last jewel can be summed up as a

 What is left when these cleansing jewels have done their work?
 A being